enesozturk/deploy-next-to-x/netlify/README.md

     - Here, you may need to manage which repositories Netlify can access

 ## Deploy settings
-Configure deployment & building settings
+Let's configure deployment & building settings.

 - Select **branch**
     - Until the production, I use develop branch as master.
 You can use your own branch here.
 - Build command: **yarn run build && yarn run export**
 - Publish directory: **out/**

-Our deployment ready
+Our deployment is done.

-Now you may want to change your site name.
-For this and other settings, you have to go **Site Settings** from your site page.

-It's done.

 After deploy your site, you can make changes like site name, build & deploy settings, domain configurations in **Settings** tab in Netlify.